EXPRESSCLUSTER/Log-Analysis/Azure_Monitor_Agent.md

 In order to use Azure Monitor Agent to analyze ECX log files, you will first need an Azure account.
 Then you will need to create the following resources in Azure:
 1. Resource Group
 2. Log analytics workspace
-3. On-premises server prep (download script to run on the VM)
+3. On-premises server script (download script to run on the VM)
 4. Custom table
 5. Data Collection Rule
      - Data collection endpoint